lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

             shell('./{input.code} %s' % f)
 ```

+{% challenge "Use run instead of shell" %}
-{% challenge "Rewrite your previous file using a python script to run the search and use `run` to run on both phones and addresses in the same rule" %}
+Rewrite your previous file using a python script to run the search and use `run` to run on both phones and addresses in the same rule
 {% endchallenge %}

 ### Sub-labels